frankchateau/win32_cheatsheet/window.md

 The type of a window is `HWND` which is an [opaque handle](https://github.com/frankchateau/win32_cheatsheet/blob/main/terminology.md#opaque-handle) to the window which is managed by Windows OS.
 It is not meant to be modified directly, but rather passed to various win32 functions. (e.g. `MoveWindow(hwnd, 100, 100, 800, 600, TRUE);`)

-Each window is created from a class that defines default / shared behavior for all windows created from it.
+Each window is created from a window class that defines default / shared behavior for all windows created from it.
+The window classes in question are not C++ classes, but rather configuration templates for windows specific to win32.

 There are predefined built-in classes ([standard](#standard-controls) and [common](#common-controls) controls), but you can create custom ones using [RegisterClass](#registerclass).